Last Updated on April 14, 2022

 THIS HEALTHY OVERNIGHT OATS RECIPE WILL BECOME YOUR NEW FAVORITE BREAKFAST HACK

-For the last six months or so I’ve been steeped in the long history of elderberry’s uses as a medicinal plant as I research my book (due out next summer!), Everything Elderberry.
+For the last six months or so I’ve been steeped in the long history of elderberry’s uses as a medicinal plant as I researched my new book, Everything Elderberry.
 I can’t tell you how many concoctions I’ve made with elderberries and elderflowers in that time, and there have been some definite winners.
 This overnight oats recipe is one of them!

 The other ingredients in this overnight oats recipe are also targeted to help feed your immune system what it needs to battle all those viruses going around at this time of year.
 These elderberry overnight oats are also a great way to get some immune-boosting nutrients into your kiddos before they rush off to school.